volar-is/volaris-gui/README.md

    `git push origin feature/YourFeature`
 5. Open a pull request.

-Please ensure your code adheres to our coding standards and includes appropriate tests.

 **Note:** This repository uses conventional commits.
 Please follow the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.

 ### License
 This project is licensed under the BSD 2-Clause License License.
 See the [LICENSE](/LICENSE) file for details.

-### Acknowledgments

-- [Svelte](https://svelte.dev/) - The JavaScript framework used for building the UI.
-- [Tauri](https://tauri.app/) - Framework for building tiny, fast binaries for all major desktop platforms.
-- [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework for styling.